Neerajkomatishetti/Neerajkomatishetti/README.md

 ## Projects

+### A DonationOS
+- DonateOS(overseas) is a platform built for Registering Donations to foreign countries.
+- Developed using TypeScript and NEXTJS for frontend
+- HONO, Cloudflare workers for backend
+- Uses Postgres as the Primary DB
+- And uses Supabase Storage for storing images

 ### Paytm Clone
 - Developed a full-stack fintech app using Node.js, MongoDB, and Vite with JWT-based authentication.
 - Enabled secure money transfers, real-time balance updates, and transaction history tracking.